Activision Blizzard beats expectations as Q2 2020 revenue grows 38% to $1.9 billion

 The big video game publisher said that both Call of Duty: Warzone, a new battle royale mode for Call of Duty: Modern Warfare; and Call of Duty: Mobile drove demand for the quarter.
 Call of Duty: Warzone hit 75 million downloads since mid-March, and the company said virtually all of its games benefited from people staying at home.

 Analysts expected the company to report non-GAAP earnings per share of 64 cents on revenues of $1.69 billion for the second quarter that ended June 30.
-On a GAAP basis, earnings per share were 75 cents on revenues of $1.93 billion.
+On a non-GAAP basis, earnings per share were 97 cents on revenues of $2.08 billion.
 In after-hours trading, the company’s stock price rose 1.2% to $87.60 a share.
 Activision Blizzard’s market value is about $66.6 billion.

-“I’m hoping that what is happening is that people have started to realize that games are just a great form of entertainment,” said Bobbly Kotick, CEO of Activision Blizzard, in an interview with GamesBeat.
+“I’m hoping that what is happening is that people have started to realize that games are just a great form of entertainment,” said CEO Bobbly Kotick in an interview with GamesBeat.
 “The more people are experiencing it, the more they will stay connected to gaming.”

 During the lockdown, other forms of entertainment (like sports and movie theaters) are stalled because of social distancing and shelter-in-place orders during the pandemic.
 With few other options, more people than ever are turning to gaming.